XLSForm/xlsform.github.io/xlsform-standard.md

 |               | text          | store_name  | What is the name of this store?|
 |               | geopoint      | store_gps |  Collect the GPS coordinates of this store.|

-Check out the [Tutorial XLSForm](https://docs.google.com/spreadsheets/d/1Lo1IZCy5KO8ifi-7FOjBVbWWIXajtCmrN-U7F52MmUw/edit#gid=58957195) for a look at each question type in action!
+Check out the [question_types XLSForm](https://docs.google.com/spreadsheets/d/1P4roHU0iC_Xx0028oKK656FvH4MBWecIw-HJ7JRwrYs/edit?usp=sharing) for a look at each question type in action!

 ##### Multiple choice questions